bernhard-42/vscode-cadquery-viewer/README.md

 ## Installation

+**Prerequisites**

+-   A fairly recent version of VS Code, e.g. 1.75.1 or newer
+-   [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed in VS Code
+-   `pip` available in the Python enviroment that will be used for CAD development

+**Steps**:

 -   Download [cadquery-viewer-0.25.0.vsix](https://github.com/bernhard-42/vscode-cadquery-viewer/releases/download/v0.25.0/cadquery-viewer-0.25.0.vsix)
 -   Install it locally in VS Code (_Extensions -> "..." menu -> Install from VSIX..._)
--   Use the Cadquery sidebar to manage both CadQuery Viewer and python libraries
+-   Use the Cadquery sidebar to manage both CadQuery Viewer and python libraries:
     -   Install cq_vscode via the blue button in the welcome screen of the "Viewer Manager" or by pressing the green down-arrow in the "Library Manager" section of the Cadquery Viewer sidebar
     -   Install needed CAD libraries by pressing the green down-arrow behind the library name in the "Library Manager" section of the Cadquery Viewer sidebar